 6. Brand Name and Brand Story

 A compelling brand name/logo attracts everyone.
-It grabs the customers’ attention by making a strong foundation for your business.
+It grabs the customers’ attention by building a strong business foundation.
 So, don’t forget to create a compelling and engaging brand name/logo to attract your targetted audience.

 Let’s take an example –